 Message Delivery Confirmation:

-WhatsApp offers a message delivery confirmation feature that allows users to know when their message has been successfully sent, received, and read.
+WhatsApp’s message delivery confirmation feature lets users know when their message is successfully sent, received, and read.
 This feature helps users stay assured that their messages have been delivered without any potential delays or disruptions.

 Group Chat: